 (2) Fabricate and recycle fast reactor fuel containing transuranic elements.

 Fabricating, testing, and qualifying fast reactor fuel containing transuranic and actinide elements (i.e., transmutation fuel), obtained from recycled spent fast reactor fuel, is required to provide fresh fuel for the reactor.
-After the qualification of transmutation fuel, the GNEP facilities would demonstrate recycle of fast reactor transmutation fuel and eventually could include the construction of a separate transmutation fuel separations and fabrication facility.
+After the qualification of transmutation fuel, the GNEP facilities would demonstrate recycle of fast Start Printed Page 44677reactor transmutation fuel and eventually could include the construction of a separate transmutation fuel separations and fabrication facility.